dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 ![Fall Down](/images/verge-extinction-pm/fall_down1.jpeg)

-To navigate this reality, consider proactive steps.

 #### To Do

 What do we do?
 Let's start by asking ourselves a question:

-Does it take at least 6 months to get good at my job?
+**Does it take at least 6 months to get good at my job?**
-Yes: Your job is safe.
+**Yes: Your job is safe.**
-No: You should be worried.
+**No: You should be worried.**

 The need for shallow skills is no more.
 As we discussed, this is because they have been automated.
 The market needs deep skills, translating to people who know things in and out.
-Deep knowledge might be related to the domain, technology, the company, a brand, or else.
-So long as the person has inside knowledge, he will be valuable to the marketplace.
+Deep knowledge might be related to the domain, technology, the company, a brand, or else. **So long as the person has inside knowledge, he will be valuable to the marketplace.**

-For techies early in their careers, I recommend planning another growth path.
-The marketplace doesn't require vanilla project managers anymore.
+For techies early in their careers, I recommend planning another growth path. **The marketplace doesn't require vanilla project managers anymore**.

 For those already in project manager roles, you need to add more value than the role demands.
 There are two approaches to do this, and remember, each will take hard work.